 Skip to content

-Python, Anaconda#
+Python, Conda#

 We discourage the usage of the system-wide installed Python on our systems as it is rather old.

-Using Python/Anaconda#
+Using Python/Conda#

 • List available Python versions: